vecna/invi.sible.link/README.md

   * the tracking company files
   * the daily (or based on your periodic testing) output of the pipeline 'fetcher' process

+# Basic rules

+  * the target URLs are pick from config/url/*.json files, as defined in the config/file.json given

+# Plugins kind

+all the plugins are in 'plugins/' directory, they can be used in the pipeline, the formalisation of indepotent/potent functions is ongoing.

+  *